 You must provide proof of auto insurance to register your vehicle in North Carolina.
 The state does not accept out-of-state policies.

 Minimum Liability Insurance Requirements in North Carolina

-- $30,000 injury for one person.
+- $30,000 for injuries to one person

-- $25,000 property damage.
+- $25,000 for property damage

 Expert Advice on Finding Cheap Car Insurance in North Carolina